simplesamlphp/simplesamlphp-module-negotiate/docs/negotiate.md

 ### `php_krb5`

 The processing involving the actual Kerberos ticket handling is done by php_krb5.
-The package is not yet labeled stable but has worked well during testing.

-NOTE! php_krb5 hardcodes the service name in the keytab file to 'HTTP' as of php_krb5-1.0rc2.
-To change this you need to edit the module code.
-Be wary of how much space is allocated to the string in `negotiate_auth.c:101`.
+NOTE!
+If running using virtual hosts or behind a reverse proxy, you might need to change the 'spn' variable to '0' (match any entry in the keytab file) or set it to the specific entry to are trying to match.
+This requires php-krb5 >= 1.1.3:

+    'spn' => '0',

+    'spn' => 'HTTP/host',

 Depending on you apache config you may need a rewrite rule to allow php_krb5 to read the HTTP_AUTHORIZATION header: